Finanzchef24-GmbH/cr2checkstyle/README.md

 ```

 ## Configuration
 By default, cr2checkstyle has no thresholds set so it will not generate any warnings or errors.
-Currently supported metrics are [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity), [halstead difficulty](https://en.wikipedia.org/wiki/Halstead_complexity_measures) (both per-function) and the maintainability index (per module).
+Currently supported metrics are [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity), [halstead difficulty](https://en.wikipedia.org/wiki/Halstead_complexity_measures) and the maintainability index.

 Thresholds are given as a low and high watermark.
 Values above the high watermark will cause errors, values between the low and high watermark will cause warnings (likewise for higher-is-better metrics such as the maintainability index):